 Collecting, using and sharing data in research with people requires taking into consideration the legal landscape and expected ethical standards for research.

-The Data Protection Act 1998 (DPA) provides some exceptions for research data and applies only to personal or sensitive personal data, and not to all research data in general, nor to anonymised data.
-The new EU General Data Protection Regulation will come into effect in 2018 and will also play a key role in managing and sharing research data.
+The Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR) provide some exceptions for research data when the necessary safeguards are in place, and applies only to personal or special categories data, and not to all research data in general, nor to anonymised data.

 Defined as a person or organisation who either alone, or jointly, or in common with other persons, determines the purposes for which and the manner in which any personal data are, or are to be, processed.